Freezer Sweet Corn

 - 2 teaspoons salt

 - In a stockpot, combine all ingredients; bring to a boil.
 Reduce heat; simmer, uncovered, 5-7 minutes, stirring occasionally.
-Transfer to large shallow containers; cool, stirring occasionally.
-Freeze in resealable plastic freezer bags or freezer containers, allowing headspace for expansion.
-Yield: 3 quarts.
+Transfer to large shallow containers to cool quickly, stirring occasionally.
+Freeze in airtight containers, allowing headspace for expansion.

 Can't wait to try this way.
 We did ears of corn last summer.
 I have a Seal-a-Meal.
 We steamed the corn under a damp towel 4 ears at a time in the microwave-minus the silks.
 2mins.
 Removed the husks put in the bags sealed & froze it.
 Enjoyed the fruit of labor until Christmas.
 So good.